heptarch/heptarch.github.io/drafts/distance.md

 or four times the number of steps.
 I find this works with $90$-$95\%$ accuracy for distances on the order of $50$ steps.
+I suspect that varying finger width is the main source of error;
+arm length $a$ can be fixed by maximally extending the arm, and orientation of the hands can be fixed by an reference line, e.g. the horizon.

+The main disadvantage of the limited resolution of fingers.
+By going from $f = 9$ and $f' = 10$, you estimate $d \simeq 10s$, but
+that is the best you can do.
+For large ratios, you need to replace fingers with a finer measurement instrument, such as a clear plastic ruler held at arm's length.